Flexible password complexity filters for Active Directory

-WizardSoft ActivePasswords is our lightweight, powerful and fully customizable password strength & account synchronization tool.
-It gives the system administrator fine-grained control of Active Directory password complexity settings.
-ActivePasswords makes it possible and easy to manage multiple fully customizable password complexity policies for a selection of Active Directory security groups or organizational units.
+WizardSoft ActivePasswords is a lightweight (smaller than 1 MB), but powerful and fully customizable password strength utility for Microsoft Active Directory networks.
+It gives you fine-grained control of Active Directory password complexity enforcement.
+ActivePasswords makes it easy to centrally manage multiple password complexity policies for Active Directory users in a selection of security groups and/or organizational units.
+The tool allows you to comply easily and affordably with the NIST 800-63 password guidelines without disrupting your existing Windows network.

 some of our customers: